Ion Exchange Chromatography Services

 The binding strength between the analyte and the stationary phase is determined by the charge density, size, and shape of the analyte, as well as the charge density, type, and size of the stationary phase.
 The pH, salt concentration, and buffer composition of the mobile phase also play important roles in modulating the binding interactions.

 In general, a sample containing a mixture of charged analytes is loaded onto the ion exchange column, which contains the stationary phase.
 The mobile phase, typically a buffer solution, is then passed through the column to elute the bound analytes in order of decreasing strength of interaction.
-By adjusting the conditions of the mobile phase, such as the pH and salt concentration, the selectivity and resolution of the separation can be optimized.
+By adjusting the conditions of the mobile phase (pH and salt concentration), the selectivity and resolution of the separation can be elevated.

 Types of Stationary Phases